 In planning and performing our audit, we considered the District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Alsea School District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of Alsea School District's internal control District's internal control District's internal control over financial reporting.
-However, we noted certain matters that we have reported to management of the District in a separate letter dated December 31, 2018.
+Accordingly, we do not express an opinion on the effectiveness of Alsea School District's internal control over financial reporting.
+However, we noted certain matters that we have reported to management of the District in a separate letter dated December 23, 2019.